Persian miniature: Gallery

+Intangible cultural heritage

+In 2020, UNESCO inscribed the art of miniature on its Representative List of the Intangible Cultural Heritage of Humanity upon the nomination of four countries in which it is an important element of their culture: Azerbaijan, Iran, Turkey, and Uzbekistan.

+In their rationale for inscription on the list, the nominators highlighted that "The patterns of the miniature represent beliefs, worldviews and lifestyles in a pictorial fashion and also gained a new character through the Islamic influence.
+While there are stylistic differences between them, the art of miniature as practised by the submitting States Parties shares crucial features.
+In all cases, it is a traditional craft typically transmitted through mentor-apprentice relationships (non-formal education) and considered as an integral part of each society's social and cultural identity".

 In later culture

 The French painter Henri Matisse said he was inspired by Persian miniatures.
-He visited the Munich 1910 exhibition of Persian miniatures and carpets, and noted that:
+He visited the 1910 Munich exhibition of Persian miniatures and carpets, and noted that:

 "the Persian miniatures showed me the possibility of my sensations.
 That art had devices to suggest a greater space, a really plastic space.
-It helped me to get away from intimate painting."
+It helped me to get away from intimate painting".

 Persian miniatures are mentioned in the novel My Name Is Red by Orhan Pamuk.